 Mangroves serve as a buffer from storms reducing erosion of our shorelines and improve the quality and clarity of the water.
 The mangroves are a crucial nursery for shrimps, crabs, corvina (sea bass) and especially endangered hammerhead sharks that live around Isla Del Coco when adults.
 A great variety of other animals reside within this habitat, including caimans, snakes, monkeys, iguanas, and around 100 species of birds, including the endemic mangrove hummingbird.

-The tour lasts 3-4 hours and costs $70 per person ($35 per child).
+The tour lasts 4-5 hours and costs $78 per person ($40 per child).
 We require a minimum of two adults in this trip.